- High quality video, audio, screen sharing and stability of connection

 - Learn more about zoom features

-Current Stanford University faculty, staff, students, or users with base or fully sponsored SUNet IDs.
+Current Stanford University faculty, staff, students, members of the Stanford health care community, or other users with base or fully sponsored SUNet IDs.

 Holding Zoom meetings, sharing screens, and recording meetings is approved for High Risk Data, as defined in Stanford Risk Classification Guidelines.